 Current standards and guidelines for lighting systems within normal patient rooms specify horizontal illuminance thresholds in the range of 100–300 lux³, a level insufficient to generate the same benefits as the outdoor illuminance (2000–100 000 lux) under which we have evolved.
 Not surprisingly, circadian dysrhythmias are often found⁴ and hospitalized patients often suffer from sleep and circadian rhythm disruption⁵.

 Improve shift work

 Many shift workers experience symptoms of sleep such as excessive sleepiness or insomnia and two thirds of medical events are contributed to the third shift.
 Studies have shown that exposure to high levels of bright light at night increases alertness but this has to be balanced with the effect that light has on suppression of melatonin.
 The need of lighting in between tasks, for example “light showers”, might be appropriate to retain the circadian rhythm.

 Shorten length of stay

 Daytime exposure to high illuminances, from either sunlight or a few hours of bright-light therapy, is known to have beneficial effects on clinical parameters such as recovery, length of stay (LOS), depression, anxiety and use of pain medication.
 In a study investigating the hospital environment, inpatients had over three days shorter stay when admitted to rooms facing east compared to those in rooms facing west¹⁰.

 Benefit neonatal care

 Keeping preterm patients in a continuously dark or continuously lit environment while in the NICU, deprives them of the circadian stimuli they would have received during gestation.
 In a systematic review by the Cochrane Collaboration the authors suggested better outcomes regarding growth and length of stay with cycled light than with continuous near darkness or bright light¹⁷.

 In care facilities, it is usual for people to spend the majority of time indoors.
-The need for light increases with age as the pupil gets smaller and the lens thickens absorbing more light.
+The need for light increases with age.

 1. Bernhofer EI, Higgins PA, Daly BJ, Burant CJ, Hor- nick TR.
 Hospital lighting and its association with sleep, mood and pain in medical inpatients.
 J Adv Nurs.
 2014;70(5):1164-1173. doi:10.1111/jan.12282